IULIAN-COSTEA/PA17_1/README.md

-# Call Center Marketing Campaign for a Bank
+# Call Center Marketing Campaign for a Bank in Portugal

 ## Overview:
 In this practical application, the goal is to compare the performance of the classifiers performances, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
 I will utilize a dataset related to marketing bank products over the telephone.